3lst3r/carbon/README.md

-# carbon
+# Carbon
-FastAPI Backend for an Anki-like learning card application
+Carbon is a FastAPI backend service for an Anki-like learning card application.
+It is only meant to be used for testing and demo purposes, not for real deployment, since it lacks security features.

 ## Usage
-1. install and start Docker (Docker Desktop on Windows)
-2. `docker compose up --build`
+1. `docker compose up --build`
-3. available on `localhost:8000`
+2. available via `localhost:8000`

 ## Testing
 1. `pip install -r requirements.txt`